SENSE OF SAFETY: TV6 Investigates security changes to North Scott Schools following 2018 gun incident

 ELDRIDGE, Iowa (KWQC) - A near tragedy is shaping the upcoming school year for one Quad Cities area school district, but students won’t see many of the changes.

-“What he did will not define us or impact our education.”
-North Scott School’s Superintendent Joe Stutting said.
+“What he did will not define us or impact our education,” North Scott School’s Superintendent Joe Stutting said.

 The North Scott School District has implemented new changes since then 12-year-old Luke Andrews pulled out a gun on August 31, 2018, pointed it at the teacher’s face and pulled the trigger.
 The safety was on.

-"We didn't have any knee jerk reactions oh we have to do this, we have to do that,” Stutting said.
-“We had our safety committee analyze the recommendations, where we are at, make the changes as district we need to make but most of the changes we made we were well on our way to make."
+"We didn't have any knee jerk reactions, oh we have to do this, we have to do that,” Stutting said.
+“We had our safety committee analyze the recommendations, where we are at, make the changeswe need to make as a district, but most of the changes we made we were well on our way to make."

 One of the first things the district did was roll out the P3 smartphone app for anonymous reporting.
 The district also put a bigger push on the “see something, say something” policy.

-In addition to that, the district continues to monitor student’s online activity.
+In addition to that, the district continues to monitor students' online activity.
 Right now, students get a school-issued Chromebook and a school email account.
 It is meant to help students with schoolwork, but there is misuse.
 During Andrews’ trial in July, testimony showed during class, Andrews was looking at images of guns and sent students messages about bringing a gun to school

 Stutting says the district uses a program to alert the IT department if a student uses specific words.
 That includes anything about violence, to suicide to inappropriate words.
 It was used prior to the incident.
 Stutting said the program is not just about policing students, but also about building connections.